nathnim/track_and_count/README.md

 ## Theory

 In order to avoid the fit-predict style of the project, I try to understanid the theory behind the modern trackers and detectors.
-I summarize this knowledge in the folder "theory" where I have slides and notes on related topics (constantly updated).
+I summarize my knowledge in folder "theory" where I have slides and notes on related subjects (constantly updated).

 ## Literature